AdobeDocs/experience-manager-cloud-service.de-DE/help/sites-cloud/authoring/features/enable-pwa.md

 <!--
 Your components need to include the [manifest files](https://developer.mozilla.org/en-US/docs/Web/Manifest) and [service worker,](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) which supports the PWA features.

- To do this, the developer will need to add the following link to the `customheaderlibs.html` file of your page component.
+ To do this, the developer adds the following link to the `customheaderlibs.html` file of your page component.

 ```xml
 <link rel="manifest" href="/content/<projectName>/manifest.webmanifest" crossorigin="use-credentials"/>
 ```

-The developer will also need to add the following link to the `customfooterlibs.html` file of your page component.
+The developer also adds the following link to the `customfooterlibs.html` file of your page component.

 ```xml
 <script>